DavidJaimesJukin/QA_Test/TP_1.md

 in the PRD requirements

 ## 4. Testing Strategy <a name="testingStrategy"></a>
-### 4.1 Functional Testing <a name="functionalTesting"></a>
+###Manual Testing
 #### Purpose:
-Functional testing will be performed to check the functions of the application.
+Manual testing will be performed to check the functions and styling of the application.
-The functional testing is carried out by feeding the input and validates the output from the application.

 #### Testers:
 David Jaimes

 #### Method:
-Manually detailed in the Functional Test Case Matrix

-### 4.2 Style Testing <a name="styleTesting"></a>
-#### Purpose:
-Style and formating testing will be performed to check the style of the application.

-#### Testers:
-David Jaimes

-#### Method:
-Manually detailed in the Functional Test Case Matrix
+Manual

 ## 5. Test Execution <a name="testExecution"></a>
 ### Entry Criteria